EastEnders theme tune: Dot's Theme

 An arrangement entitled "Dot's Theme" is played on 12 December 2022 for the funeral of Dot Branning (June Brown).
 It plays while Dot's coffin is lowered into the ground at the end of the episode, continuing under an archive recording of Dot's voice and over the credits.
 "Dot's Theme" begins with the "Eventide" melody, before segueing into the "Julia's Theme" melody and finally the EastEnders main theme.
 The arrangement is led by piano and string instrumentation.

 Legacy

-The theme is an iconic piece of music in the UK.
-A 2000 UK poll named it as the sixth most popular TV theme of all time.
-In a 2008 poll by PRS for Music the EastEnders theme was found to be the most recognisable piece of music in the UK, beating the national anthem "God Save the Queen" as well as the theme tunes for Match of the Day and Coronation Street.
+A 2000 UK poll named the theme as the sixth most popular TV theme of all time.

+In a 2008 poll by PRS for Music the EastEnders theme was found to be the most recognisable piece of music in the UK, beating the national anthem "God Save the Queen", as well as the theme tunes for Match of the Day and Coronation Street.
 Composer Simon May commented: "When EastEnders first appeared in 1985 it was such a great buzz walking down the street or being in a supermarket hearing people whistling or humming the theme.
 I've been amazingly lucky that thanks to the huge success of the show the theme is still popular and in the national psyche."

-The theme tune was used in the 2012 Summer Olympics opening ceremony.
+The theme tune was also used in the 2012 Summer Olympics opening ceremony.